 (2) The CDSC applies to redemptions made within 12 months of purchase and will be assessed on an amount equal to the lesser of the initial investment of the shares redeemed and the value of the shares redeemed at the time of redemption.

-(3) Other Expenses for T Class shares are based on estimated amounts for the current fiscal year.
+(3) Because the Fund is new, "Other Expenses" are based on estimated amounts for the current fiscal year.

 Example